How Deep Sleep May Help The Brain Clear Alzheimer's Toxins

 "It would make sense that if there's large waves of fluid, of CSF, that that might in turn cause mixing and dispersion with other fluids in the brain and help with this waste removal process," Lewis says.

-Lewis's team made one more discovery about sleeping brains.
+Lewis' team made one more discovery about sleeping brains.
 As the flow of cerebrospinal fluid increases, blood flow decreases.

 Less blood in the brain means more room for CSF to carry away waste.